JetBrains/space-issues-import/README.md

   --notionQuery NOTIONQUERY                                               JSON string which will be used as the request body to
                                                                           databases/:id/query.
 By default, all the cards from the board are exported.

+  --gitHubAuthorization GITHUBAUTHORIZATION                               An optional API authorization string to use to login to GitHub.
+                                                                          Mandatory for private repositories.
+Can be either 'oauth::<oauth_token>', for OAuth (e.g. personal token);
+                                                                          'oauth_with_login::<user_id_OR_org_name>::<oauth_token>', for
+                                                                          OAuth with user id or organization name; 'jwt::<jwt_token>', for
+                                                                          JSON Web Token; or 'ait::<ait_token>', for App Installation
+                                                                          Token.

+  --gitHubRepositoryOwner GITHUBREPOSITORYOWNER                           The owner of the repository that you want to import issues from.

+  --gitHubRepository GITHUBREPOSITORY                                     The repository that you want to import issues from.

   --importSource IMPORTSOURCE                                             The name of the import source.
 Default: External.